Course guide of Political Systems in the Maghreb (21211F1)

 Guide of professional opportunities in Political Science and Administration: https://empleo.ugr.es/salidasprofesionales/grados/ciencias-politicas-y-administracion/

-The University of Granada offers to students different services:
+The University of Granada offers to students support and guidance services, as follow:

 Oficina de Prevención y Respuesta ante el Acoso de la UGR (OPRA): https://www.ugr.es/info/perfiles/estudiantes/atencion-social-igualdad-inclusion-sostenibilidad/igualdad-prevencion-respuesta-acoso